mvoehringer/gpioLogger/README.md

                  ^
 Error: EACCES, permission denied '/sys/class/gpio/gpio5/direction'
 ```
-To solve this, pleas see https://github.com/fivdi/onoff for more infos.
+To solve this, please see https://github.com/fivdi/onoff for more infos.